Golf enthusiasts will find The Bend a perfect destination.

 Visitors to the University of Notre Dame are sure to catch a glimpse of this course.
 Burke is at the southwest corner of campus with views of the Golden Dome and Basilica as players stroll the fairways.
 Originally designed as an 18-hole course in 1929, it now plays as a par 35 over nine holes.

 Looking for some natural challenges?
 We’ve got you covered.

-Eberhart-Petro is the only course in The Bend that requires players to deal with the St. Joseph River.
+Eberhart-Petro is the only course in The Bend that requires players to deal with the St. Joseph River (seen below from an aerial view).
 There are four river crossings.
 Perhaps the most scenic of those is from the tee box on the 18th hole, which offers an elevated view of the river below and fairway beyond.